AndresMpa/babylon/.doc/notes.md

 In order to create M:M relation using TypeORM, we use 2 decorators: @ManyToMany() and @JointTable, TypeORM will create the pivot table by itself so it doesn't matter which entity host the @JoinTable decorator which establish the reference between entities

+### Custom M:M

+Sometimes TypeORM M:M relations are not enough, those relations can't handle with custom fields, which is something important under SQL model, since TypeORM is an Object Relational Mapping (ORM), we use Object to model the DB, this characteristic helps developers to model the DB easier and faster, perhaps it also "hide" the process.

+To create a custom M:M relation we use a entity, that entity host 2 @ManyToOne(), then a @OneToMany() (Or more) decorator